achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 [annotation element value](#annotation-element-value-statement)       |zero or one [annotation](#annotation statement)       |zero or one

-An annotation element always has exactly two members: a name statement, specifying the name of the element and a value statement, which is either a  [annotation element value statement](#annotation-element-value-statement) or or a [nested annotation](#annotation statement)
+An annotation element always has exactly two members: a name statement, specifying the name of the element and a value statement, which is either a  [annotation element value statement](#annotation-element-value-statement) or a [nested annotation](#annotation statement)

 #####Annotation element value statement

 An annotation element value statement either specifies a value for an annotation element or serves as a member for [another array annotation element value](#array-value) .
 This value can be a **simple value**, an **enumeration value** or an **array value**.
-Every one of these three possibility has a different syntax which will be explained below:
+Every one of these three varieties has a different syntax which will be explained below:

 ######Simple value

 The syntax for a simple value is that of a [simple statement](#statements) which consists of **type keyword** followed by the keyword **value** an the by a single argument.
 The single argument is the name of a constant, the exact type of which dependends on the type of the value specified by the type keyword.
-The EBNF expression fo the syntax is as follows:
+The EBNF expression of the syntax is as follows:

     ::ebnf
     simple value = type keyword, 'value', constant name, ';'